WordPress/hosting-handbook/tests.md

 ### Preparing the test

-Now that we have the environment ready, we can run the test preparation.
+Now there is the environment ready, run the test preparation.

 ```bash
 cd /tmp/phpunit-test-runner/